cosmology/statestreet-react-challange/README.md

 #### CRA

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-I prefer Vite but suggested was CRA

 #### React

 The latest version (v18) is used here.
-All dependencies support [React](https://reactjs.org/) v18 and the `v2` is refactored according to the latest changes and requirements of `React` v18.
+All dependencies support [React](https://reactjs.org/) v18.

 #### TypeScript